 Frequent maintenance and lack thereof can dictate the print quality you’re getting.
 Inkjet printers usually suffer from dried ink when they are unused for long periods.
 Other particles can also block the ink nozzles.

-You can clean your device and its cartridges to remove any particles that may impair good printing.
+You can clean the printer heads and cartridges to remove any particles that may impair good printing.
 You won’t need any sophisticated equipment besides a soft fabric or cotton swabs.
 You can use this to clean the cartridge and its cradle too.

 If you’re doing this on your own you need to be gentle and take care so as not to damage any of the components.
 Furthermore, it is important to ensure that the device has been turned off to avoid any electrical accidents that can damage the device.